exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 1) All macros (FIJI/ImageJ) for image pre processing and Weka segmentation.
 2) The cell profiler pipeline used to carry out endothelial cell characterisation

-- **"Shiny App V1.2"** contains the raw data .csv file and R scripts to reproduce the Shiny Application for interactive data selection used to subset the data after tSNE clustering
+- **"Shiny App V4"** contains the raw data .csv file and R scripts to reproduce the Shiny Application for interactive data selection used to subset the data

  To see the shiny application in action, go [here](https://errin.shinyapps.io/ECPT_Shiny_App/).